Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 If you revert to this solution know that this water needs to be remineralized before adding it to the aquarium.

-Purification clears all minerals – the good AND the bad.
+That’s because water purification removes all minerals – the bad AND the good.

-- Introducing phosphate absorbing media to your filter – Make sure that your filter turns your fish tank water at least 5 times per hour.
+- Introducing phosphate absorbing media to your filter – If you end up getting a PO4 absorbing media, make sure that your filter turns the water in your fish tank at least 5 times per hour.
+A canister filter may be a good option here.

 To lower phosphate levels in an aquarium you can:

 - Add fast-growing floating aquarium plants – most freshwater floater plants have an enormous hunger for nutrients in the water column of your fish tank.
 They grow super fast and therefore need a lot of food, which includes Phosphates.
-I’ve got a quick list of 15 freshwater aquarium plants that you can check out.
+I’ve got a quick list of 16 floating aquarium plants that you can check out.

 - Feed your fish sparingly – uneaten food will eventually release phosphate and encourage black algae growth.
 Dosing meal portions is vital and you should take the number and type of fish you have into account.